 The site of the Gas Works now (as can be seen here on the left near the bottom of the page) is an unprepossessing car park on Park Road next to Streamside Walk.
 We have very few images of the Gas Works and none taken when it was actually being used.
 The photograph above shows Park Road, as we know it now, being built.
 The bridge near Manorbrook School is in the photograph so it is likely that this was shortly before the gas works was demolished.
 We also have a description of the gas works from a former resident, Jack Pridham.

 “The gasworks was in a depression in a field right next to the road on the right hand side looking north.
 It had two gasometers (one down and the other up) which could hardly be seen in the depression.
 The gashouse itself was right on the road and of red brick.
 There was a double gate leading to a yard where the coal was brought in and the heart of the operation, the ovens, were on the right of the yard.”

 What is now Park Road was then called by the less attractive name of Gasworks Lane or Gashouse Lane.
-We have an early aerial view of the road leading from the Church to the gasworks here on the right.
-The round gasometer is just visible in the top right corner.

 In the 1861 census, George Harward aged 45 and from Salford in Worcestershire and his wife Mary aged 50 and from Winchcombe in Gloucestershire lived in the Gas House in what was at that time Back Church Lane and is now Park Road.
 The account book of the Gas Company says that the family had moved to Thornbury by Feb 1857.
 George must have been working here without his family at first as the accounts for June 1856 show that he has been paid wages.